Chhunkea/Nike-hosting/Readme.md

     - Use **`const`** for variables that do not change their value, and **`let`** for variables that do.
     - Avoid using **`var`** as it has function scope, unlike **`const`** and **`let`** which have block scope.
     - Simplify class `iteration` using a concise loop to streamline repetitive tasks.

+# Peer review comments :

+**Common comments rule:**

+- **Inline comments**: comments can be made on specific lines of code inside the peer review board.